julz/knightrider/README.md

-knife /kay-nife/ - a tool for knative
+knife /kay-nife/ - a tool for knative yaml wrangling

 # What dis?